teozec/image-renderer/README.md

 ### Windows

-The main executables uses the POSIX `getopt` function, not available on Windows.
+The main executable uses the POSIX `getopt` function, not available on Windows.
 We recommend using a Unix-like environment, such as the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/).
-You can still build the `trace` library, since it does not require POSIX functions; to achieve this, please remove the lines responsible for building the `image-renderer` executable before running the commands described above.
+You can still build the `trace` library, since it does not require POSIX functions; to achieve this, please remove from the `CMakeLists.txt` the lines responsible for building the `image-renderer` executable before running the commands described above.

 ## Usage examples